 First of all, you need to understand the Health Insurance Portability and Accountability Act allows you to obtain insurance on a continuous basis even if you have a pre-existing condition.
 After a divorce, you can continue under your husband's policy under COBRA for 36 months.
 You will have to pay the costs of the premiums, but will able to continue the insurance under his plan at the costs your employer gets it at.
 Once that runs out, you would need to find another health insurance plan.

 This is also a qualifying event for you to elect coverage under the Affordable Care Act if you would prefer that.
 There are other options as well - such as state sponsored plans or joining a chamber of commerce or other professional organization to obtain coverage.
 Many states have health insurance available on an income-based sliding scale, so you may be able to obtain affordable insurance that way.
 If you qualify, you could also obtain Medicaid, however, this usually excludes the "working poor".
 Once you graduate, you may be able to find a job with benefits.
 Talk to the career counselors at your school about where to look for a job.

 Cathy's Question: I was married for 22 years.
-Recently, I had surgery and have a lot of ongoing health problems which will require medication for the rest of my life.
+Recently, I had surgery and have a lot of ongoing health problems which will require lifetime medication.
 Now I may have to do without insurance, and he wants to quit paying for my medications.
 What can I do to make sure my medical bills get paid?